-The University offers 65 undergraduate degree programs and 37 graduate degree programs.
-Approximately 84 percent of WIU students are undergraduates and 16 percent are graduate students.
+The University offers 69 undergraduate degree programs, 38 graduate degree programs, and 2 doctoral programs.
+Approximately 82 percent of WIU students are undergraduates and 18 percent are graduate students.
 The curriculum includes the humanities, social sciences, fine arts, business, education, and a number of pre-professional and technical fields of study.
-Although students primarily come from Illinois, over 1,000 are from out of state, and approximately 350 are international students.
-Between July 2011 and June 2012, 2,364 students completed undergraduate degree requirements.
+Although students primarily come from Illinois, over 1,200 are from out of state, and approximately 500 are international students.
+Between July 2014 and June 2015, 2,218 students completed undergraduate degree requirements.

 Campus: Sixty-four buildings are situated on more than 1,000 acres in Macomb.
 In addition, the University operates the Alice L. Kibbe Life Sciences Station on the Mississippi River, the Frank J. Horn Field Campus, and the University Farm, which provide nearby facilities for students enrolled in Agriculture; Biology; and Recreation, Park and Tourism Administration courses.
-Western Illinois University— Quad Cities 60th Street campus and the Riverfront Campus in Moline provide baccalaureate degree, graduate degree, and post-baccalaureate certificate programs in various disciplines, along with Museum Studies courses at the Figge Museum and Engineering courses in the Caxton Building.
+Western Illinois University— Quad Cities Riverfront Campus in Moline provides baccalaureate degree, graduate degree, and post-baccalaureate certificate programs in various disciplines, along with Museum Studies courses at the Figge Museum.

-Costs: New students can attend Western Illinois University for about $26,350 in 2013–2014, including tuition, fees, room and board, books, and personal expenses.
+Costs: New students can attend Western Illinois University for about $25,000 in 2016–2017, including tuition, fees, room, meal plan, books, and personal expenses.
 Financial assistance is provided for qualified students.
-More than 76 percent of Western’s undergraduate students receive some type of financial assistance.
-In 2012–2013, more than $149 million in financial assistance was distributed.
-Of that total, over $51 million was in the form of grants which do not have to be repaid, and $90 million was through loans and campus employment.
+More than 80 percent of Western’s undergraduate students receive some type of financial assistance.
+In 2015–2016, more than $139 million in financial assistance was distributed.
+Of that total, over $57 million was in the form of grants/scholarships which do not have to be repaid, and $82 million was through loans and campus employment.

 Location: The main campus is located in Macomb, the McDonough County seat, 40 miles east of the Mississippi River.
 The city has a population of almost 20,000.
 Two U.S. highways, 136 and 67, intersect at Macomb and provide direct access to Interstates 74, 80, and 55.
 Rail passenger service is available twice daily from Quincy and Chicago to Macomb.
 Western Illinois University—Quad Cities is located in Moline, Illinois, which is approximately 70 miles north of the main campus in Macomb.